You are here

-You can ask the court to order your spouse to help pay your lawyer’s fees.
+You can ask the court to order your spouse to help pay your lawyer’s fees in a divorce case.
 You will need to show that the judge that:

 1. You do not have enough money to pay your lawyer's fees.
 And